MBartl/aggremoji/README.md

 * Current build only scrapes this url:
   -  https://slackmojis.com/categories/19-random-emojis
    and returns different versions of lists featuring the **8668** results (currently only within your `binding.pry`)

+* To clear your local .csv file
+  - `ruby bin/clear.rb`

 * ... 🤠
 ##### help me build this out!